metayeti/YABS.js/HOWTO.md

 2. Compiles (and optionally, preprocesses or bundles) provided JavaScript sources and optionally attaches a custom header to the minified outputs.
 Headers may use variables extracted from the JSDoc-like tags in the sourcefile.

-3. Matches `<script src="...">` attributes in the HTML files to the associated JS sources and updates those entries to match compiled outputs (in practice this means that the `.js` extensions get converted to `.min.js`, but it is also possible to specify custom output filenames or bundle multiple scripts into one).
+3. Matches `<script src="...">` attributes in the output HTML files to the associated JS sources and updates those entries to match compiled outputs (in practice this means that `.js` extensions get converted to `.min.js`, but it is also possible to specify custom output filenames or bundle multiple scripts into one).

 Please double check your requirements to see if this featureset fits your needs and use one of the more advanced build systems if it does not.